 The allotment may not be used to pay for:

 - The physical conduit that transmits data such as cabling and wiring or electricity;

 - Items that are not directly related to student instruction such as furniture, athletic equipment, extension cords, temporary contractors, or video surveillance equipment;

 - Travel expenses; or

-- Equipment or software used for moving, storing, tracking, or taking inventory of instructional materials.
+- Equipment used for moving or storing instructional materials.

 19 TAC 66.1307(g)